SemkiShow/Pseudo3DRenderer/README.md

 # Pseudo3DShooter
-A simple pseudo 3D shooter with console graphics made in c++
+A simple pseudo 3D shooter made in c++

 # Table of contents
 * [How to install](#how-to-install)